 The specific penalties can also depend on circumstances specific to the case that could be characterized as mitigating or aggravating factors.
 For example, if the boater had a BAC that was just barely over the limit, the judge might find it appropriate to be lenient in sentencing.
 On the other hand, if the boater was extremely intoxicated, it will probably go the other way, and the judge will be more harsh in imposing a sentence.

 Most first-offense BWIs are class B misdemeanors and carry up to $2,000 in fines and between 72 hours and 180 days in jail.
 However, if a first offender caused injury or death to another person, the penalties are:

 And the penalties are further enhanced if the victim either suffered a traumatic brain injury that resulted in a "persistent vegetative state" or was a peace officer, firefighter, or emergency medical personnel in the line of duty.

 A BWI counts as a second offense if the offender has ever been convicted of a BWI or DWI in the past.
 Generally, a second BWI is a class A misdemeanor and carries up to $4,000 in fines and between 30 days and one year in jail.

 If a boater has two prior BWI or DWI offenses, the third BWI will be a third-degree felony.
 Three-time offenders face between two and ten years in prison and up to $10,000 in fines.

-All boaters who operate a watercraft with a BAC of .08% face driver’s license suspension.
-The suspension period is six months or one year, depending on whether the offender had an alcohol or drug-related suspension within the past ten years.
+All boaters who operate a watercraft with a BAC of .08% face driver's license suspension.
+The suspension period is six months or one year, depending on whether the offender had an alcohol- or a drug-related suspension within the past ten years.